OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ```
 Add this line:
 ```
-0 9 * * * /usr/bin/python3 /path/to/server.py
+0 9 * * * /usr/bin/python3 /path/to/inkplate10-weather-cal/server/server.py
 ```
-`/path/to/server.py` should be updated to whatever the absolute path is to where `server.py` is on your filesystem.
+`/path/to/inkplate10-weather-cal` should be updated to the absolute path of your checkout.

 ## Running in Docker